akinsbo/gmbshow-ops-host_setup-core_tools/README.md

 * Generates SSL certificates with Letsencrypt for your domain name and subdomain names
 * Creates Glusterfs distributed storage for true StatefulSets development for your database of choice.
 * Generates OpenSSL self-signed certificates to manage Helm
-* Provisions Helm secured with a service account and tls
+* Provisions Helm secured with a service account and tls (so each team has their own secure namespaced tiller, minimizing blast radius of tiller repo vulnerability)
 * Provisions Istio service mesh on the gluster storage
 * Provisions and enables Kubernetes Auth in HashiVault (with POSTGRESQL) to manage service accounts
 * Provides automation of HashiVault lease revoke and renew, write policy, read, write and get vault tokens